Calling Test

 Lord, I have been believing lies.

-I did not know they were lies — they felt so true.
+I didn't know they were lies — they felt so true.
 But they kept me stuck, small, and afraid.

 Amen.